 What Else Can I Do to Monitor Websites, Traffic, Protocols On My Network?

 Apart from the router settings, you can download free applications and tools to help you monitor the data easily.
 Here are the top free tools to monitor connected devices, protocols, services, ports, and analyzing traffic on your network:

 It’s a great packet analyzer that lets you capture, view, and analyze traffic.
 It’s quite handy to troubleshoot network problems and various applications on the network.
 Such monitoring systems are perfect for firms and organizations that have a network system of their own.

 Advanced IP Scanner

-Applications such as Spyzie are great to track the device via GPS, block access to certain websites, set up schedule for device usage, and view the browsing history.
+Applications such as Spyic are great to track the device via GPS, block access to certain websites, set up schedules for device usage, and view the browsing history.
 On the downside, it’s an application that needs to be installed in your device; therefore, your kids can evade the trap of it once they become aware of your tricks.

-Warning: this site seems is forbidden by Google recenly, we suggest you trying other methods.
+Warning: this site seems is forbidden by Google recently, we suggest you trying other methods.

 How to Hide Browser History From Wi-Fi Router